1. Mexico’s geography and size

 The declaration of independence was followed by a little bit of chaos.
 First, Mexico was an empire, but very soon the First Mexican Republic was declared.
 After a few years, an empire was declared again, and the republic was restored.
 See?
 Chaos, I told you.

-Now, Mexico is a federation of 32 states and its president is Andrés Manuel López Obrador (as of April 2022).
+Now, Mexico is a federation of 32 states, and its president today is Claudia Sheinbaum, who became the country’s first female president in 2024.

 Mexican church